CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>Can I use a Tear that's occupied by an enemy?</b> Yes, but you cannot end your movement in an occupied hex.
 Remember - you don't lose Invisible until the end of your Move ability.</p>

+<p><b>For my Red Hex abilities with a Tear hex, what parts are mandatory?</b> You must perform the main-line ability to place the Tear.
+For example, on Silent Force (1), you must Stun an enemy to place the Tear.
+Placing the Tear is not mandatory, and it's fine if the Tear hex is (for example) in a wall.</p>

 <p><b>How does Teleport interact with Tears?</b> You don't move through any intervening hexes with a Teleport.
 If you want to use a Tear while teleporting, you must end the Teleport in the Tear to lose Invisbile.</p>

 <p><b>Enemies treat my hex as unoccupied - can they place a trap on my hex?</b> Enemies treat your hex as unoccupied only for purposes of movement and teleport.
 They still cannot (for example) place a trap in your hex.</p>